 - The value of your rental and personal car is similar (likely not an exotic or luxury vehicle)

-- Your renters or homeowners insurance pays for stolen items
+- Your renters or homeowners policy pays for stolen items

 - You have enough auto or health coverage to pay for injuries to yourself or your passengers